Cautious China banks could undermine Beijing's property stimulus efforts

 For share investors, however, easier lending policies for home buyers are welcome news nonetheless.

-China stocks .CSI300 hit fresh seven-year highs on Tuesday morning, helped by rises in property and banking stocks.
+China stocks hit fresh seven-year highs on Tuesday morning, helped by rises in property and banking stocks.
 China markets have rallied 16 percent so far this year, on top of a 50 percent surge in 2014, fueled largely by expectations of more economic stimulus measures.
+(Reporting by Koh Gui Qing; Editing by Kim Coghill)